COLOUR AND PATTERN CHARTS

 The standard colours manifest differently in ticked (unpatterned) tabbies.

-An agouti gene inherited from the Asian Leopard Cat has given rise to another modified tabby pattern in the Bengal.
-The charcoal pattern reduces the amount of rufousing (red tones) in the coat and gives a dark "Zorro" mask on the face and a dark cape on the back.
+An agouti gene inherited from the Asian Leopard Cat has given rise to another modified tabby pattern in the Bengal and Savannah (which has some Bengal ancestry).
+The charcoal pattern reduces the amount of rufousing (red tones) in the coat giving it cooler, greyer tones.
+It affects the markings to produce a dark nose, dark "Zorro" mask on the face and a dark cape on the back.
+Charcoal is a pattern, rather than a colour, and in Bengals it can be combined with silver (inhibitor), sepia, mink and snow colours (from the colourpoint series).

 4. Tortoiseshell, Tortoiseshell-and-White (Calico)